run-house/runhouse/README.md

 cluster to autostop after that many minutes of inactivity.
 By default this number is 10 minutes, but you can set it to -1 to disable autostop entirely.
 You can set your default autostop in `~/.rh/config.yaml`.

+### 🔒 Creating a Runhouse Account for Secrets and Portability

+Using Runhouse with only the OSS Python package is perfectly fine, and it will use your cloud credentials saved into locations like `~/.aws/credentials` or `~/.config/gcloud` by default (through SkyPilot).
+However, you can unlock some very unique portability features by creating an account on [api.run.house](https://api.run.house) and saving your secrets, configs, and resources there.
+Think of the OSS-package-only experience as akin to Microsoft Office, while creating an account will make your cloud resources sharable and accessible from anywhere like Google Docs.
+For example, if you store your secrets or resources in the Runhouse cloud, you can open a Google Colab, call `runhouse login`, and all of your secrets or resources will be available there with no additional setup.
+You can see examples of this portability in the [Runhouse Tutorials](https://github.com/run-house/tutorials).

+To create an account, visit [api.run.house](https://api.run.house), or simply call `runhouse login` from the command line (or `rh.login()` from Python). **Note that your Runhouse account is not a managed compute or storage service; all of your compute and data resources are still in your own cloud account.**

+## 📜 Docs

+We don't have real docs yet.
+We're planning to do a docs sprint in early February, but until then, please rely on the [tutorials](https://github.com/run-house/tutorials) for basic instruction on how to use our APIs.

 ## 👷‍♀️ Contributing